doctrosix/SR-Box/README.md

 Welcome to SR-Box
+Send-Recieve-Box controller

-this acts as a factorio game server controller that teleports chest contents from one server to another
+This acts as a factorio game server controller that teleports chest contents from one server to another

 You need a minimum of 3 computers (or VMs) to make this work. one SR-Box controller, and two (or more) game servers.